 - Provide additional resources and technology to assist remote employees.

-- Cancel in person meetings, and shift meetings to online.
+- Cancel in-person meetings and shift meetings online.

 - Only allow essential employees in the office and on job sites.